- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 “Through my involvement with climate science and the misinformation (aka ‘fake news’) spread in that particular topic area, I’m in touch with researchers who study this very topic.
 Underestimating the importance to not fall for and accidentally spread ‘fake news’ is not really possible, so here are some pointers of how to verify the credibility of sources and/or articles before sharing them.
 The information below is from the blog post Threading the Fact-Checking Needle on the Pro-Truth Pledge (PTP) website, using Shaun Snapp’s article as a case study.”

-It is curious that one can’t tell from the quote, however.
+Curiously, one can’t tell from the quote, however.
 Does the author’s position on this topic need to be hidden for some reason?
 Or is there self-censorship going on here that the author does not want to lose the audience that agrees with Donald Trump that climate change is a hoax perpetrated by the Chinese? (no not making that up, this is Trump’s explanation)

-If you are an author who is afraid to even declare what you mean and who is responsible for false information in the climate area, which is entirely black and white by the way, one has to wonder about the forthrightness of that author.
+If you are an author who is afraid even to declare what you mean and who is responsible for false information in the climate area, which is entirely black and white by the way, one has to wonder about the forthrightness of that author.

 What follows is Bärbel Winkler following or attempting to follow rules of how to identify fake news from the PTP-Blog.